calmripple/nolebase/README_EN.md

 1. **[Obsidian Publish](https://obsidian.md/publish) is a paid service.** However, for static websites, as previously mentioned, we can utilize free hosting services like [GitHub Pages](https://pages.github.com/), [Netlify](https://www.netlify.com/), [Vercel](https://vercel.com/) and [Cloudflare Pages](https://pages.cloudflare.com/), which provide free, ready-to-use infrastructure.

 2. **[Obsidian Publish](https://obsidian.md/publish) does not support [Obsidian](https://obsidian.md)'s built-in plugins.** The static pages deployed through [Obsidian Publish](https://obsidian.md/publish) lack support for [Obsidian](https://obsidian.md)'s built-in plugin functionalities.
 This means that many documents written locally using plugin-supported syntax will render and preview correctly in [Obsidian](https://obsidian.md) but may become unusable once deployed via [Obsidian Publish](https://obsidian.md/publish).
 This is a critical issue because many users (myself included) heavily rely on [Obsidian](https://obsidian.md)'s plugin ecosystem.
 Unfortunately, this problem doesn’t have a perfect solution yet.
-However, we've created a project called [Nólëbase Integrations](https://github.com/nolebase/integrations) to provide alternatives for common and widely used [Obsidian](https://obsidian.md) plugins in the [VitePress](https://vitepress.dev) and [Vue](https://vuejs.org/) environment.
+However, we've created a project called [存在与知 Integrations](https://github.com/nolebase/integrations) to provide alternatives for common and widely used [Obsidian](https://obsidian.md) plugins in the [VitePress](https://vitepress.dev) and [Vue](https://vuejs.org/) environment.
 While these alternatives can't fully replicate the functionality of [Obsidian](https://obsidian.md) plugins, they offer similar features to some extent.
 You might want to check it out!

 #### When Should You Use [Obsidian Publish](https://obsidian.md/publish)